ilyasergey/YSC2229/source/week-03a_exercises.rst

 Recommended exercises
 ---------------------

+* :ref:`exercise-randomised-testing`:
+  Randomised testing of a sorting procedure.

 * :ref:`exercise-three-way-merge-sort`:
   Implement a version of merge-sort that splits the sub-arrays into three parts and then combines them together.
 Compare its performance to the ordinary 2-way merge-sort.